“Mom, Dad, I want to play football.”

 What happens when they get a concussion but are allowed to continue to play?

 Everyone is at risk of a traumatic brain injury, not just kids who play sports.
 If it happens to you or a loved one, you can turn to the Dante Law Firm.
-Our Opa-Locka traumatic brain injury attorneys will ensure you are compensated if someone else caused your injury.
+Our Traumatic Brain Injury Attorney in Opa-Locka will ensure you are compensated if someone else caused your injury.
+Contact us today.

 About 20 percent of teens report that they have been diagnosed with at least one concussion.
 There has been a good bit of focus on kids and sports injuries, especially in light of how professional football players’ brains have shown signs of degenerative brain disease linked to blows to the head.